gekkom/delta-swap/README.md

 1. Go to the [Demo Site](https://delta-swap.vercel.app)
 2. Make sure you have set your browser wallet to Testnet and you have some Testnet CCd
+3. Connect your wallet!
-3. Write the amount of CCD you want to swap and accept the transactions
+4. Write the amount of CCD you want to swap and accept the transactions
-4. Thats it, if it for whatever reason didn't work for you check out the [Demo Video](https://www.youtube.com/watch?v=DWxYKzcof2k)
+5. Thats it, if it for whatever reason didn't work for you check out the [Demo Video](https://www.youtube.com/watch?v=DWxYKzcof2k)

 ## How to get running